ordina-jworks/ordina-jworks.github.io/_posts/2018-06-27-lead-dev-london-2018.md

 comments: true
 ---

-## London, baby!
+## London!

-For the fourth year in a row [White October Events](https://www.whiteoctoberevents.co.uk/) and [Meri Williams](https://twitter.com/Geek_Manager) organised [The Lead Developer](https://theleaddeveloper.com/), a two day conference covering topics from leadership to recruitment and team dynamics, mixed with some technical talks.
+For the fourth year in a row [White October Events](https://www.whiteoctoberevents.co.uk/) and [Meri Williams](https://twitter.com/Geek_Manager) organised [The Lead Developer](https://theleaddeveloper.com/), a two day conference covering topics from leadership to self improvement and team dynamics, mixed with some technical talks.
 This year Ordina JWorks travelled to the [Barbican Centre](https://www.barbican.org.uk/) in London to attend this amazing and inspirational conference for the very first time, and returned home energized and full with ideas!

 > As tech lead you have to be a great developer.